 DIY skincare products, you say?

-Commonly designed to exfoliate dead skin and bad teeth, microbeads are attempting to do the same job that natural products are already nailing.
-Sea salt, sand, coffee grounds, brown sugar, coconut fibre, apricot pits, baking soda and many more are already the world’s best exfoliators!
+Designed to exfoliate dead skin and teeth, cosmetic microbeads are attempting to do the same job of their natural counterparts.
+Sea salt, sand, coffee grounds, brown sugar, coconut fibre, apricot pits, baking soda (the list goes on) are already the world’s best exfoliators!

-Really really.
-Take a browse through some of these killer DIY exfoliators.
+Take a browse through some of these DIY exfoliators.
 Not only do they leave no trace on the environment, but they’re cheap to make, smell outstanding, and you can finally get those little glass jars from pinterest to store them in:

 Are Microbeads Banned In Your Country?